broybal0919/Python-Challenge/README.md

 # Python-Challenge

-Used Xpert Learning Assistant and tutoring.
+Used Xpert Learning Assistant.
 Reached out to classmates as well for guidance/help and understanding.